-The School of Geography at QMUL hosts, or co-hosts, five research centres as well as The Queen Mary Latin America Network (QMLAN):
+The School of Geography at QMUL hosts, or co-hosts, five research centres:

-- QMLAN is a network of scholars from the humanities and social sciences working in and on Latin America and the Caribbean region.
-The network aims at facilitating contact, collaboration and intellectual exchange between academics and practitioners based within and beyond Queen Mary.
+CRoLAC is a network of scholars from the humanities and social sciences working in and on Latin America and the Caribbean region.
+We aim at facilitating contact, collaboration and intellectual exchange between academics and practitioners based within and beyond Queen Mary.

 The City Centre conducts theoretical and applied research on cities, builds urban research across the human geography themes, and develops links to other research at Queen Mary and outside the academy.